Aaron-A257/Quiz-Application/README.md

 Running the Application 🔧
 Start Apache and MySQL from the XAMPP Control Panel.
-Open your browser and go to http://localhost/Login.html to access the application.
+Open your browser and go to http://localhost:5500/FE/Login.html or http://127.0.0.1:5500/FE/Login.html to access the application.
 Use the following credentials to test:
 Username : User
 Password: root
 You can now Login to the quiz application